 Analytical Validation Library

-The Analytical Validation Library is a one-stop-shop for digital health product developers, researchers, clinicians, regulators, payers, and patients to access peer-reviewed manuscripts reporting the performance of best-in-class analytical validation studies as defined by DiMe’s V3 Framework.
+The Analytical Validation Library is a one-stop-shop for digital health product developers, researchers, clinicians, regulators, payers, and patients to access peer-reviewed manuscripts reporting the performance of best-in-class analytical validation studies as defined by DATAcc by DiMe’s V3 Framework.

 Access the Analytical Validation Library to discover ‘what good looks like’ in terms of high-quality analytical validation to implement these best practices when validating measures of digital health products.